 SL.
-No. Task for the student-teacher Disability focus Set up No. of lessons 1 Classroom Other than Special schools for Minimum 20 school Teaching major disability other disabilities periods
+No. Task for the student-teacher Disability focus Set up No. of lessons 1 Classroom Teaching Other than major Special schools for other disabilities Minimum 20 school periods disability

-Note: Practical timing shall be included in time table (minimum of four week)

-Observations as mentioned are essential.
+Note: Practical timing shall be included in time table (minimum of four week) Observations as mentioned are essential.
 However, if schools for other disability are not available in the nearby area, the same may be interpreted as observation at Inclusive school/education/services being provided in the resource room/home based education or vice versa with other disability